ibm-cloud-docs/vpc/file_storage_API_migration_mount_targets.md

 ### Creating a file share and mount target
 {: #migration-create-share-examples}

 The following examples compare how to make a request to create a file share and mount target before and after the `2023-05-30` versioned change.
-The path of the API request is the same before and after the property change, however the data section changes with the new `mount_targets` property.
+The path of the API request is the same before and after the property change.
+However, the data section changes with the new `mount_targets` property.

 This request creates a file share and target, specifying API version `2023-05-29` or earlier.
 The `targets` property is specified in the example.